-The Allahabad campus is the Himalayan Institute’s flagship educational center in India.
+The Allahabad campus is the headquarters for the Himalayan Institute’s publication department in India.
 Situated on the banks of the Ganga River, the 30-acre campus hosts international conferences, yoga teacher trainings, and spiritual excursions while also providing humanitarian support for neighboring villages.

 The Maha Kumbha Mela of 2001